a-miller77/TopDownFlyweight/FlyWeightProject/README.md

 # Top down shooter
 Objective: Survive as long as possible, kill enemies, pick up coins

+To launch the game, open the `main.exe` file.

-If you want to play the game, you need to install dependencies first.
+If you want to play a modified version of the game or run the jupyter notebook, you need to install dependencies first.
 ```
 pip install -r requirements.txt
 ```